Pungyeon/required/README.md

 The last solution might seem exciting because of the usage of reflect and how it ended up being a rather generic solution.
 However, keep in mind, that the complexity of the code has hugely increased.
 The debugging ease and general type safety of the code, has also diminished significantly.
 This is quite a big trade-off and therefore the last solution is by no means perfect, nor suited for every situation.
 As said previously, the right solution for a task, depends very much on the task.
 If we know that we are going to use the `required` package throughout our code base with hundreds of structs.
 Then it's probably appropriate to development and implement, however, if we are only talking about ensuring requirements for a few fields.
 Then the more manual method of checking the required fields is much more appropriate.

 If you are set on using a `required` package, well, then I have good news!
-Because while writing this article, I also impelement my own version of a `required` package which can be imported as: `"github.com/Pungyeon/required/pkg/required`.
+Because while writing this article, I also implement my own version of a `required` package which can be imported as: `"github.com/Pungyeon/required/pkg/required`.
 If you would like to contribute to the project, you are more than welcome to.
 As of writing this article, it's very much a work in progress.

-If you would like to see other examples of using the `reflect` pacakge, I would recommend looking into the implementation of the `spew` package: `"github.com/davecgh/go-spew/spew"`.
+If you would like to see other examples of using the `reflect` package, I would recommend looking into the implementation of the `spew` package: `"github.com/davecgh/go-spew/spew"`.
 It's a pretty neat package for printing structs prettily, printing values (even private) of interfaces.
 Looking through the code is a really good way of understanding some of the aspects of the `reflect` package and also gives you a good understanding of how deliberate you must be, when writing code with it.
 Another great introduction to the `reflect` package is this article: https://medium.com/capital-one-tech/learning-to-use-go-reflection-822a0aed74b7

 I hope that this article gave you some insight into some different techniques of approaching a task, as well as insight into general refactoring and code workflow, when writing Go.
 I also hope it served as an introduction to some of the use cases of the `reflect` package and how to limit oneself, when using it.